Africa–China economic relations: Human rights

 Cases of human rights abuses have arisen from Chinese-African co-operation.
 African workers have protested against ill-treatment and poor pay by Chinese companies, as well as the influx of Chinese workers who take away local jobs.
 In July 2010, hundreds of African workers at a Chinese-owned Zambian mine rioted over low wages.

 In the Republic of Congo, Chinese contracts are said to be 30% cheaper than Western ones.
 African workers, however complain of worsening conditions: Chinese firms hire them on a day-to-day basis, with lower wages than they received from Westerner firms, are insulting or even racist, and enforce strict working conditions.
 African businessmen have long complained of an increase in Chinese businesses, especially in Senegal.
 Some Angolans had complained that along with the shipment of machinery and cement, China also imports many of its own nationals to work on these reconstruction projects, leaving little employment for locals, and not allowing for cooperative working relations or the transfer of knowledge and skills.

 In the factories of Congo, the Chinese work 12 hours a day, six days a week, maintaining machinery on Sundays.
 Such high activity is also expected from African workers, sometimes creating tensions between groups.

 There are typically two kinds of Chinese organizations operating in Africa: firms transforming African resources in which the bosses, managers, and technicians are Chinese, the workers are African, and the customers are Europeans, Americans, and Japanese; and firms selling to African markets in which the bosses and managers are Chinese, the sellers are Chinese, and the customers are African.

 Both types create social tensions, economic conflict with local enterprises, lower short-term employment prospects for Africans, and an apparent ethnic hierarchy within the firms.
 In Angola, like elsewhere in Africa, Chinese workers live separately from native Africans, especially in large-scale work led by Chinese enterprises, where 'Chinese camps' are specially built, exaggerating linguistic and cultural difficulties between workers.

+Illegal fishing in Africa

+In Africa, the Chinese commercial fishing fleet is responsible for more illegal, unreported and unregulated fishing (IUU) fishing than that of any other nation.